technex-iit-bhu/technex-registration-25/docs/events.md

 This handler retrieves a specific event based on its name.

 ### Parameters:
-- `name`: The title of the event to retrieve.
+- `name`: The name of the event to retrieve.

 ### Structure:
 ```go